bonadocs/core/README.md

 Core library powering Bonadocs applications.
 This library is designed for internal use only and is not intended to be used directly.
-Instead, use the `@bonadocs/cli` to manage your documentation and widgets.
+Instead, use the `@bonadocs/cli` or the web editor at https://bonadocs.com to manage your documentation and widgets.

 ## Features